- ERP vendors presentation the concept of a single system for everything, and later a fully integrated suite.

 Quickly following their introduction, ERPs became the queen of the enterprise software chessboard, and once captured, the software vendor who captures this piece was in a position to dictate much of the rest of the game.

-This is at its essence anti-competitive behavior because the enterprise resource planning company is no longer simply competing on a level playing field, but is proposing that it’s other applications be given preference because they “integrate better” with the already purchased enterprise resource planning system.
+This is at its essence anti-competitive behaviour because the enterprise resource planning company is no longer merely competing on a level playing field, but is proposing that it’s other applications be given preference because they “integrate better” with the already purchased enterprise resource planning system.
 Every monopolist going back since before John D Rockefeller has used control of one area, to establish control in another, most often connecting area.

 Enterprise resource planning vendors used these systems to steer purchases to applications that in a freely competitive arena would have never been bought.
-In our book The Real Story Behind ERP which was a meta-analysis of every single academic study into the ROI of enterprise resource planning software since the category was first introduced, the book outlines how we could not find a single study that demonstrated a positive ROI of enterprise resource planning systems after go live.
+In our book The Real Story Behind ERP which was a meta-analysis of every single academic study into the ROI of enterprise resource planning software since the category was first introduced, the book outlines how we could not find a single study that demonstrated a positive ROI of enterprise resource planning systems after go-live.

 I ridiculed this way of thinking, which I likened to a medical condition in the article Do You Suffer from (ECS) – ERP-Centric Strategy?

 Those vendors that offer integrated suites universally attempt to make their customers overestimate the degree to which their applications are integrated into one another, and push their prospects to overstate the impact on TCO of application integration.
 Furthermore, they also minimize the adapters that the point solution providers have created for the major ERP systems.

 Therefore the largest software vendors, the consulting companies, and the IT analysts (by in large) push the integrated suite concept as improving implementation outcomes, not because it is true, but because they find it to be profit-maximizing.